 Any injury you sustain while at work may entitle you to Iowa workers' compensation benefits.
 Yet, you may be wondering whether you will be able to receive compensation if you are injured in a car accident while on the job.

 Workers’ Compensation Coverage

 In Iowa, workers’ compensation covers injuries and fatalities that occur at the workplace, regardless of who was at fault.
 This includes accidents that happen on the premises of the workplace, as well as outside of the workplace – provided that the employee was conducting company business at the time of the injury.
 Generally, employers are required to administer benefits for injuries that arise out of, and in the course of, employment.

 Car Accidents While On-the-Job

 Although people who commute to and from work will not be eligible for a workers’ comp claim in the event of a car accident, employees may be eligible for workers’ compensation in the following circumstances:

 - The employer asked the employee to run an errand.

-- The employee was travelling to an employer-sponsored event.
+- The employee was traveling to an employer-sponsored event.

 - The nature of the employment requires frequent travel by motor vehicle.